Fleet Autoscaler Specification

 }

 For Webhook Fleetautoscaler Policy either HTTP or HTTPS could be used.
-Switching between them occurs depending on https presence in URL
+Switching between them occurs depending on https presence in URL or by the presence of caBundle.

 The example of the webhook written in Go could be found